dynamo/dynamo/README.md

 ## Installation using the **master** branch of elixir

-Elixir and dynamo both evolve rapidly.
+Elixir evolves rapidly and Dynamo follows it.
 If you get build or test errors, please use the current **master** branch of elixir before reporting any bugs.

 If you're on OSX and use [homebrew](http://mxcl.github.io/homebrew/), this is easily done as follows: